Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Exercise involves a series of sustained muscle contractions, of either long or short duration, depending on the nature of the physical activity.
+Exercise involves a series of sustained muscle contractions of either long or short duration depending on the nature of the physical activity.

-including impaired blood flow, ion imbalance within the muscle, nervous
+In the short term muscle can become fatigued and sore for reasons like impaired blood flow, ion imbalance within the muscle, nervous

 of lactic acid in the muscle.